GULibrarySandbox/intro-text-mining-analysis-2022/content/1-what.md

 # Why use computational methods?

-Text is considered even in the 21st century, the main form for "communicating, discovering and processing information" [(Sinclair and Rockwell, 2016)](https://ebookcentral-proquest-com.libraryproxy.griffith.edu.au/lib/griffith/detail.action?docID=4093339).
-Even popular non written forms of communication such as streamed videos are largely inaccessible without text-based searches of metadata such as title, description or creator, or from text within transcripts.
+Text is considered the main form for "communicating, discovering and processing information" [(Sinclair and Rockwell, 2016)](https://ebookcentral-proquest-com.libraryproxy.griffith.edu.au/lib/griffith/detail.action?docID=4093339).
+Even popular non written forms of communication such as streamed videos are largely inaccessible without searching by keywords in titles or descriptions, or from text within transcripts.

 {% capture text %}
 Explore some of the reasons researchers use computational methods to analysis text: